❌ Polling every 2 seconds from frontend

 "SELECT * FROM messages WHERE id > ?", last_id

-You google "real-time python" and find three solutions:
+You google "real-time python" and get three labels: full duplex, simple HTTP, fallback for old browsers.

 What it is: Full-fledged TCP channel over HTTP.
 After handshake, works as persistent connection where client and server send messages whenever they want.